billy4479/BillyEngine/README.md

 Some kind of 2D game engine, written in C++17 using SDL2 and EnTT to be used in future projects.
 I wanted a simple entity framework to display some graphics in my C++ applications and here it is.
 It is not meant to be like Unreal / Unity / Godot, the most similar thing I could find is [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).
+Thanks also to [TheCherno](https://www.youtube.com/c/TheChernoProject) for [Hazel](https://github.com/TheCherno/Hazel) from which I took a lot of inspiration.

 I don't really care about rendering so for now it is done through SDL2 but maybe in the future I'll switch to OpenGL.
-So for now it requires SDL2, SDL2_ttf and SDL2_img to be installed globally.
+It requires SDL2, SDL2_ttf and SDL2_img to be installed globally.

 I've developed it in Linux for Linux but _should_ work on other platforms as well.